nmshd/backbone/Applications/ConsumerApi/test/ConsumerApi.Tests.Performance/src/scenarios/README.md

 3. Get all Relationship Templates (CAUTION: remember to paginate the results, if necessary!)
 4. Get all Relationships (CAUTION: remember to paginate the results, if necessary!)
 5. Get all Tokens (CAUTION: remember to paginate the results, if necessary!)

-### Problem

-**How do we know which objects even exist?
-Possibilities:**

-1. **Using Object Identifiers in Modifications:**

-    - When creating the identity (i) and its test data, save the IDs of the created messages, relationship templates, relationships, and tokens in the objectIdentifier of the modifications.
-After fetching the modifications, read the object IDs from the objectIdentifiers of the modifications.

-2. **Saving IDs in an Additional Text File:**
-    - During the creation of the identity's (i) test data, save the IDs in an additional text file.
-This file can then be referenced to know which objects exist.